 Leukemia in older adults is often harder to treat than leukemia in younger people.
 This is because:

-Chemotherapy is a common treatment for leukemia in people of all ages.
-If you’re otherwise healthy and have the necessary social support, your doctor may recommend intensive chemotherapy, which has a higher chance of curing your leukemia.
-However, low-intensity chemotherapy can have very good results as well and may be used if you have other health issues.
+- Chemotherapy: If you’re otherwise healthy and have the necessary social support, your doctor may recommend intensive chemotherapy.
+It has a higher chance of curing your leukemia.
+However, low intensity chemotherapy can have very good results.
+It may be used if you have other health issues.

-Stem cell transplants may not be offered to older people often, but they can be very successful in preventing leukemia relapse.
-A relapse is when your leukemia returns after treatment has ended.
-You need to be generally healthy (besides the leukemia) to have a stem cell transplant.
+- Stem cell transplant: It may not be offered to older people often, but a stem cell transplant can be very successful in preventing leukemia relapse.
+This is when your leukemia returns after treatment has ended.

-There are several types of medications available for treating leukemia, including immunotherapies and kinase inhibitors.
-Immunotherapies help your immune system kill cancer cells, while kinase inhibitors help stop the cancer from growing.
+- Medications: Several medications are available to treat leukemia, including immunotherapies and kinase inhibitors.
+Immunotherapies help your immune system kill cancer cells.
+Kinase inhibitors help stop the cancer from growing.

-The outlook for people with leukemia depends on many factors, including:
+The outlook for older people with leukemia depends on many factors, including:

 - your age